Misdemeanor Crimes

 Sacramento Misdemeanor Defense Lawyer

-Protect Your Rights & Defend Your Future
+Dedicated Protecting Your Rights & Future in Sacramento

 "Can you go to jail for a misdemeanor in California?"
 While misdemeanors are considered less serious than felonies, they still carry heavy consequences that can ruin a person’s life.
 A misdemeanor conviction can make it harder to find a job, rent a place to live, and obtain loans.
 These penalties should not be taken lightly.
 If you were charged with a misdemeanor crime, get help from an experienced Sacramento criminal defense lawyer to protect your record.
 With Over a decade of experience and numerous favorable results for our clients, Donato Legal Group is here to help if you have been accused of a misdemeanor.
 Call today to schedule your free consultation.